Shimizu Jirocho: Since the Meiji Restoration

-In February 1871, he planned to clear the forest, which is the territory of the former Kunozan Toshogu Shrine, but he gave up due to the resistance of Otani Village.
-On October 14, the same year, Katsuzo Kurokoma was executed on charges of withdrawal from the Sekihotai and the Shogunate era.
+In February 1871, Jirocho planned to clear the forest, which was the territory of the former Kunozan Toshogu Shrine, but he gave up due to the resistance of Otani Village.

 Senior years

 In the senior years of his life, Jirocho stopped gambling.
 He got involved in numerous businesses, such as the modernization of Shimizu Port.
 During the Meiji period, Shimizu Port was one of the primary ports for the export of tea and other goods.
 He noted that it is important to expand the tea sales channel for the development of Shimizu Port.
 He appealed that the outer port of Shimizu should be improved with wharfs and other port facilities so that large steamships could enter and dock at the port.
 Jirocho opened a notable funayado (sailors' inn) called Suehiro in Shimizu Port near the former castle town of Sunpu.
 He was the innkeeper and his wife Ocho helped manage it in 1886.
 Today, there are still remnant stones of the "Jirocho wharfs" near the Suehiro inn.
 He also established a regular route with steamships from Shimizu Port to Yokohama.